 Arch facilities work to minimize hazardous waste generation by buying products that do not have hazardous characteristics.
 This is accomplished by implementing Arch’s Best Management Practice (BMP) of chemical purchases — which requires all chemical purchases to be reviewed and approved by the environmental engineer before purchase — in order to minimize hazardous waste generation and ultimate disposal.
 In addition, operations are required to maintain detailed records of monthly waste generation, storage and disposal from “cradle to grave,” as EPA characterizes it.

 As indicated, most non-recyclable waste materials that are generated at Arch facilities are classified as non-hazardous, allowing for typical landfill disposal.
 That said, Arch facilities recognize that disposal of these non-hazardous wastes is expensive and time-consuming.
-Each operation strives to minimize waste generation and employs a variety of means to achieve that goal, including working with vendors to minimize packaging; recycling or reusing shipping pallets multiple times; buying, receiving and storing process materials and fluids in bulk to reduce or eliminate small-quantity containers; and the like.
+Each operation strives to minimize waste generation and employs a variety of means to achieve that goal, including: 1) minimizing the quantity of purchased products to minimize waste generation, 2) recycling qualified materials, 3) working with vendors to minimize packaging, 4) buying, receiving and storing process materials and fluids in bulk to reduce or eliminate small-quantity containers, and the like.

 As a first step, Arch practices waste avoidance by working with vendors to package shipments of materials and supplies in a way that minimizes expendable shipping materials.
 A prime example of this is the elimination of wooden pallets when products can be bound and packaged for delivery using alternate methods.

 Arch applies best mining industry practices and follows rigorously all regulatory-driven requirements for the geotechnical design of its tailings management structures, or refuse impoundments.
-Arch manages a total of 13 tailings facilities — which hold rock, clay and process water from the coal preparation process — across its operational portfolio.
-Of these, nine are associated with operating mines and four are associated with now-closed mines formerly operated by Arch or a predecessor company.
-In this latter category, three of the four are coarse-refuse or combined-refuse facilities that are now dry.
-All three of these facilities are currently undergoing reclamation.
+Arch manages a total of 11 tailings facilities — which hold rock, clay and process water from the coal preparation process — across its operational portfolio.
+Of these, seven are associated with operating mines and four are associated with now-closed mines formerly operated by Arch or a predecessor company.
+All four of the facilities in this latter category are currently undergoing reclamation.

 Each of Arch’s operations regularly inspects its impounding structures according to applicable regulations and inspection schedules.
 In addition to these required self-inspections, the Mine Safety and Health Administration (MSHA), which is part of the U.S. Department of Labor, conducts its own frequent, independent inspections and reviews all documentation associated with Arch’s self-inspections.
 In addition, Arch’s operations are required to summarize and report on the construction, management, and maintenance of all impounding structures subject to MSHA regulations, and to submit a detailed annual report to the agency on all critical factors.